opendocsg/opendoc-formsg-faq/BasicGuide.md

 ## Is Form accessible on the Intranet?

 Yes!
-Since start of 2020, form.gov.sg has been accessible on WOG Intranet in addition to the Internet.
-If you still cannot access https://form.gov.sg on the Intranet, join our Workplace@Facebook group and ask for help.
-Note certain features are not available on WOG Intranet, such as SingPass/CorpPass/MyInfo and Captcha.
-If your form is intended for internal use, you can disable Captcha.
+Since start of 2020, [form.gov.sg](https://form.gov.sg/) has been accessible on WOG Intranet in addition to the Internet.
+If you still cannot access [https://form.gov.sg](https://form.gov.sg/) on your Intranet, please [contact us](https://go.gov.sg/formsg-support) for help.

 ## How does Form keep my data secure?